cschech/CBSD/README.md

 Incentives for tampering or leaks are pervasive.
 Any detectable strings inside the decoded kernel are vectors for attacks.
 It has to be decoded *somewhere*.

+"I will spend most of this first period belaboring some seemingly obvious points on the need for communications security; why we're in this business, and what our objectives really are.
+It seems obvious that we need to protect our communications because they consistently reveal our strengths, weaknesses. disposition, plans, and intentions and if the opposition intercepts them be can exploit that information by attacking our weak points. avoiding our strengths, countering our plans, and frustrating our intentions.. something he can only do if he has advance knowledge of our situation.
+But there's more to it than that."

 Cf. https://www.governmentattic.org/18docs/Hist_US_COMSEC_Boak_NSA_1973u.pdf

 Mistakes have been made (e.g. the known backdoor in TrueCrypt).